 - 2 Points: A score of two indicates that the student has demonstrated a thorough understanding of the scientific concepts and/or procedures embodied in the task.
 The student has completed the task correctly, in a scientifically sound manner.
 When required, student explanations and/or interpretations are clear and complete.
 The response may contain minor flaws that do not detract from the demonstration of a thorough understanding. - 1 Point: A score of one indicates that the student has provided a response that is only partially correct.
 For example, the student may arrive at an acceptable conclusion or provide an adequate interpretation, but may demonstrate some misunderstanding of the underlying scientific concepts and/or procedures.
-Conversely, a student may arrive at an unacceptable conclusion or provide a faulty interpretation, but could have applied appropriate and scientifically sound concepts and/or procedures. - 0 Points: A score of zero indicates that the student has provided a response that demonstrates no understanding of the science embodied in the task.
-The student explanation may be incorrect, uninterpretable, or contain clear misunderstandings of the underlying scientific concepts and/or procedures.
+Conversely, a student may arrive at an unacceptable conclusion or provide a faulty interpretation, but could have applied appropriate and scientifically sound concepts and/or procedures. - 0 Points: A score of zero indicates that the student has not provided a response or has provided a response that does not demonstrate an understanding of the scientific concepts and/or procedures embodied in the task.
+The student's explanation may be uninterpretable, lack sufficient information to determine the student's understanding, contain clear misunderstandings of the underlying scientific concepts and/or procedures, or may be incorrect.